act-rules/act-rules.github.io/_rules/SC4-1-2-iframe-unique-name.md

 name: iframe has a unique accessible name

 description: |
- Each iframe element has a unique accessible name
+ The accessible name for each iframe is unique

 success_criterion:
 - 4.1.2